 He/she will report to the SGR project director.

-Any other task as assigned by SGR project director.
+Other duties as assigned by the SGR project director.

-The Procurement Specialist must have the following basic qualification and working experience:
+The Agricultural Economist must have the following basic qualification and working experience:

 Ability to work under pressure and work extra hours when required.